Earth Day Outings in the Yuba Watershed

 Bear River Campground

-Bear River Campground is an ideal hiking spot where one can still maintain social distancing.
+Bear River Campground is an ideal hiking spot.
 While the full parking lot may give the impression that this place is crowded, the 1.5-mile trail to the day-use area is a wide service road, which can offer plenty of space between hikers.

 Tahoe National Forest